vorostamas/smarthome/docs/camera.md

 ---
 layout: page
-title: DIY USB Camera & Raspberry Pi
+title: DIY Camera for Cheapos
 description: The article below explains how you can use USB based camera and integrate with Home Assistant
 ---

-# USB Camera
+# USB Camera /Using Webcam in Home Assistant

 After installing Raspbian Operating System on your Raspberry Pi, connect USB camera to Raspberry Pi and run the following command.